ra312/model-server/README.md

 # inference service
+We shall spawn a dockerized ES index and

+create three ES indices: sessions, venues and ratings.

+If for incoming venue_id, rating has been computed, we respond with the resutls from elasticsearch rating index.

 We send request to Wolt restaurant api to get local restaurant venue_ids.

 For these ids, we create inference features and produce venue_id rating

 ```mermaid
 flowchart TD
     A[ModelArtifact] -->B(Model Instance)